 In life, we can never stay on the same level.
 Standing still is not an option.
 As the world moves forward, if we stop learning, we not only stop growing, we’re actually moving backward.
 The faster the pace of the world, the more we need to keep learning.

 Grant writers are no exception, in fact, staying abreast of developments in grant research, writing proposals, winning government contracts, and helping clients with grant management once grants are obtained can be a full-time job.

 Education can be formal or informal.
 It can include taking courses, going to workshops, seminars, and conferences, getting an advanced degree, or reading and studying on your own.
-Watching lectures and how-to videos by experts on YouTube, listening to podcasts and audiobooks to learn new skills in your areas of interest and gain new proficiencies, are all no- or low-cost ways to stay abreast of any new trends, advancements or best practices happening in the field.
+Watching lectures and how-to videos by experts on YouTube, and listening to podcasts and audiobooks to learn new skills in your areas of interest and gain new proficiencies, are all no- or low-cost ways to stay abreast of any new trends, advancements, or best practices happening in the field.

 Confucius said, “Education breeds confidence.
 Confidence breeds hope.
 Hope breeds peace.”

 According to Abraham Maslow, the American positive psychologist best known for creating Maslow’s hierarchy of needs, “We’re always growing or stepping back into safety.”
-In order to keep growing, developing and advancing, continuing education is crucial for anyone who wants to succeed in their career.
+In order to keep growing, developing, and advancing, continuing education is crucial for anyone who wants to succeed in their career.

 “The acquisition of knowledge is a pathway to prosperity.
 Spend time each day investing in yourself by learning something new.
 Education pays more dividends than the stock market.” says Libby Hikind, founder and CEO of GrantWatch, Grant Writer Team and YouHelp.